chrisweb/chris.lu/NEON_ROAD.md

 check out the [GLTF models chapter](#gltf-experiments) for more links to must reads about GLTF files

+here is a nice tool I found (but that I didn't try out), which makes npm packages out of your GLSL files (shaders): <https://github.com/glslify/glslify>, they have a website listing all available packages (there are a lot of interesting ones that might be useful to you): <http://stack.gl/packages/>

 ## installed these dependencies

 install three.js (<https://github.com/mrdoob/three.js/>):